DevTony101/gasteroids/README.md

 - **Your misssion**: Destroy as many asteroids as you can!
 If an asteroid goes past the bottom border of your screen you will lose a heart point!
 The number of heart points you start the game with are conditioned by the game's difficulty.
 - **Moving**: You can move your ship by moving the mouse along the x-axis.
 - **Shooting**: You can activate your laser gun by clicking on the screen or pressing the space bar.
 The number of "bullets" you can fire at a given time is conditioned by the game's difficulty.
 - **Bonus mode**: Some asteroids are ***Bonus Asteroids***, when you manage to destroy one it will grant you additional bullets per shoot.
 You'll only have this upgrade for 10 seconds after destroying the bonus asteroid.
+Bonus asteroids, unlike regular asteroids, will be colored.
 The number of extra bullets depends on the game difficulty, check the table below for reference.
 - **Exiting the game**: You can press the **[ESC]** key at any time to exit the game.

 ## Game modes